Octavius-Dante/Arthelais/ex_4/Readme.md

 // Removing all the data in the array variable arrFinal = [];

-// special array with no index instead it has to be accessed by refereing tothe values

-var arrNew = [];
+// special array with no index instead it has to be accessed by refereing to the values var arrNew = [];

 arrNew.jane = 100;